keepaliveit-staging/staging.keepaliveit.co.uk/index.markdown

                 <div class="grid-item-container">
                     <img src="assets/images/benefits/feedback.png" />
                     <div class="item-title">Customer focused</div>
-                    <div class="item-description">We listen to our customers feedback and are always trying to improve what we do.</div>
+                    <div class="item-description">We listen to our customers feedback and are always trying to improve what we do.
+Throughout the duration of our time  working together, we will ask for feedback on how our work is performing.
+These metrics will be used for imrpoving our service for other valued customers.</div>
                 </div>
             </div>
         </div>